giellalt/giellalt.github.io/infra/Infrastructure.md

 # Getting started

+In case you did not do this already:

 * [Installation and setup (Source files and the tools to run them)](infraremake/GettingStartedWithTheNewInfra.html)
 * [Directory structure of the language models on git - an overview](infraremake/NewinfraCatalogues.html)
 * [Directory structure for our repositories in SVN](OurSVNRepositories.html)